mkpellegrino/simple_games/README.md

-# hangman
+# simple_games
-Simple classic games written in C
+Simple classic games written in C, javascript, and other languages